nzantout/SORT3D/README.md

 &nbsp;

 We propose **SORT3D**, an LLM-based object-centric grounding and indoor navigation system employing a spatial reasoning toolbox and state of the art 2D VLMs for perception.
+To the best of our knowledge, this is the first general spatial relation toolbox for autonomous vision-language navigation that is fully integrated into real-robot systems.
+The toolbox is capable of interpreting both direct and indirect statements about spatial relations, using an LLM for high-level reasoning and guiding the autonomous robot to navigate through the environment.

 <div style="text-align: center;"><img src="media/diagram.png" alt="SORT3D Diagram" width="99%"></div>